lulzzz/datalayer/docs/docs/index.md

 We are looking forward to your feedbacks on the current version and inputs on our [release plan](/docs/releases) to fit your needs, especially in terms of applications, storage systems and cloud support you want to use.

 **Send feedback or question to our Twitter account [@datalayerio](https://twitter.com/datalayerio).**

+## Support

+As a company, you need a fully supported solution.
+Datalayer provides subscriptions based support.

+## Verticals

+We encourage you to build Verticals into our current Horizontal offering.
+Contact us for help on this.